dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Notes/To-Do's.md

 	- (and the others as well, post a soft copy of the papers you have)
 - Clean up Mailbox folders
 - DualLingo - GO GO FOR MANDARIN! (from Blair Hodson, chur!)
+- Rewatch Mr Robot (because it's awesome, and the hackathon thing that Blair mentioned wherein the show had stolen the output or something or rather of a real number and started to call it)
 -